czlucius/code-scanner/README.md

 If you'd like to be notified about updates through GitHub Releases, you can watch this repository(releases only) by clicking Watch -> Custom -> Releases and then saving your preferences.

-You may also run this code on your machine by opening this project in Android Studio, and compiling it to your Android device.
+You may also run this code on your machine by opening this project in Android Studio and compiling it to your Android device.
-Do note that this project is protected by the GNU Affero General Public License, hence usage of this project would have to be compliant to the GNU AGPL.
+Do note that this project is protected by the GNU Affero General Public License, hence the usage of this project would have to be compliant with the GNU AGPL.

 ## Contributing
 View [CONTRIBUTING.md](https://github.com/czlucius/code-scanner/blob/main/CONTRIBUTING.md) for more info.